Game and Fish cancels deer mortality surveys

 The mortality surveys assess how the previous winter has affected the Wyoming Range and Uinta mule deer herds of western Wyoming.
 This would have been the 27th year of the event.

 People who have participated in this event in the past and have filled out a Game and Fish volunteer form may still be able to assist in a mortality survey of sorts.
-They can contact biologist Jeff Short (307) 782-6810 or Gary Fralick (307) 883-2998 for more information.
+They can contact biologist Jeff Short at 307-782-6810 or Gary Fralick at 307-883-2998 for more information.

 (0) comments